-Quality is described as care that is effective and safe, and provides a positive experience by being caring, responsive and personcentred.
+Quality is described as care that is effective and safe, and provides a positive experience by being caring, responsive and person-centred.

-Quality improvement works to identify how well systems are working and to understand the quality of care and services being delivered in order to improve outcomes for aged care recipients.
+Quality improvement works to identify how well systems are working and to understand the quality of care and services being delivered to improve outcomes for aged care recipients.2

-Providers should aim to answer three key questions throughout the quality improvement process:
+Providers should aim to answer three main questions throughout the quality improvement process:

 - 1. What are we trying to accomplish? - 2.
 How will we know that a change is an improvement? - 3.
-What changes can we make that will result in improvement?
+What changes can we make that will lead to improvement?

-An understanding of quality improvement is important for anyone who delivers or manages care, as it can lead to improvements in the quality, experience, productivity and outcomes of care and services.
+An understanding of quality improvement is important for anyone who delivers or manages care.
+It can lead to improvements in the quality, experience, productivity and outcomes of care and services.

-Supporting a culture of quality improvement
+2.1.1Supporting a culture of quality improvement

-Building a culture of improvement is key in supporting quality improvement in your organisation.
-Leadership and management play a crucial role in establishing an improvement culture, helping staff understand the importance of quality improvement, and ensuring that they feel safe and able to raise issues relating to the quality of services or care.
+Building a culture of improvement is critical in supporting quality improvement in your organisation.
+Leadership and management play a crucial role in establishing an improvement culture, helping staff understand the importance of quality improvement, and ensuring that they feel safe and able to raise issues about the quality of services or care.
 It is also important that clear governance arrangements are established so there is a consistent approach to identifying quality issues and engaging in quality improvement activities.